 2. I've seen different forms of tutoring.
 What do Match Corps members actually do?

-Match Corps members provide their students with individualized academic instruction in math and literacy, in a small group setting, during the school day, utilizing curriculum materials provided to them by teachers and school leadership.
+Match Corps members provide their students with individualized mathematics instruction in a small group setting during the school day, utilizing curriculum materials provided to them by teachers and school leadership.
 Each student has tutorial as a period in their daily schedule just like their core academic classes.
 Tutorial sessions typically takes up four or more periods of each tutor's workday.

 3. How are secondary duties assigned?

 After having the opportunity to learn about the opportunities available at their campus during summer training, Corps members apply to their top choices and interview with the applicable teachers or staff members.
 Match Corps members rank their preferred projects, and the staff members identify the applicants they were most excited to collaborate with.
 The Match Corps director takes all this into account when assigning positions; Corps members usually receive one of their top two choices.

 Match Corps members are offered the option to live in group apartments near their respective schools, based on availability.
 Everyone shares a bedroom with at least one other Corps member of the same gender, and shares bathroom, kitchen and living spaces with a larger group.
 Accommodations are furnished, and the rent includes all utilities.
 Housing is offered on a first come, first served basis based on availability and is not guaranteed to all Corps members.
 Each year, there are always some Corps members who seek independent living arrangements regardless of availability.

 5. Can Match Corps members really support themselves financially on the stipend?

 Yes!
 Some Corps members have help from their families, dip into savings or find ways to earn a little extra on the side to make living on the Corps budget more comfortable, but many Corps members live on the stipend without help from outside sources.